19 to 28 April 2019 (10 days)

 Day 9: Tobermory

-Tobermory is well worth a visit to the local Distillery.
+Tobermory is a cosy, characteristic village with it’s famous local Distillery.
 The small Mull Museum and the Marine Visitor Center are also worth a visit.
 During the afternoon we continue sailing the Sound of Mull.
 We pass Duart Castle and finally reach Oban, the destination port of our journey.

 Day 10: Oban

-Unfortunately, our wonderful journey around Scotland is over today.
+Unfortunately, our wonderful journey around Scotland has come to an end.
 After a good breakfast, it’s time to say goodbye.
 You travel individually or use our transfer to Glasgow.